glainistrash/glainistrash/README.md

 I usually hang out around the PHIGHTING! area using Umbrella (my P!
 OC), Boombox, Rainbox or my P!Sona ponies (Claws)!
 I have others too! :D

-I also hang out im the G&B area (which is below the P! area) using Silas or Harvey (Both OCs)!
+I also hang out in the G&B area (which is below the P! area) using Silas or Harvey (Both OCs)!

 **Main Brainrotting: Guts & Blackpowder, PHIGHTING! and Regretevator!!**